tcrook0/Documentation/Git and GitHub Integrated Ordered and Organized Helpful URLs/README.md

-Article.md: The article proper for this folder.
-Images: The .png files used to illustrate Article.md.

 | File or Folder Name | Description                                                                           |
 | ------------------- | -----------                                                                           |
 | Images              | folder of .png files used to illustrate Article.md                                    |